pknigstein/Smart-Home-Automation-with-Generative-AI/README.md

   - `Thermostat`

 - `command_parser.py`
-  Uses a Hugging Face zero-shot classification pipeline to interpret natural language and convert it into a `StructuredCommand`.
+  This code contains the integration of an NLP AI model.
+It uses a Hugging Face zero-shot classification pipeline to interpret natural language and convert it into a `StructuredCommand`.

 - `smart_home_controller.py`
   Maps parsed commands to device actions and generates user feedback such as: